 9. Suggested Videos & Moving Videos

 Why: Suggested videos are clunky, confusing to look at, and may contain irrelevant videos and videos from your competitor.
 "Moving" videos is a relatively new concept, but we are seeing this on more and more websites; especially news channel websites.
-A video is displayed on the top of the page.
+A video is displayed at the top of the page.
 When you scroll down the page, the video places a smaller copy of it on the page, following you as you scroll down.
 The problem with this is that it is annoying to users and it blocks other content on your page.

 Solution: Use traditional coding for embedding a video on a website and put a share button on the bottom.
 There's no need to have a large list of suggested videos and for a video to follow a user on the page.